-It's been very interesting to see that some courses have done little beyond this initial activity and have not keep in touch with customers during the lockdown.
+It's been very interesting to see that some courses have done little beyond this initial activity and have not kept in touch with customers during the lockdown.

 Others have been more active during the downtime and some have arranged competitions around designing minigolf holes and obstacles whilst playing at home.

 The team at Strokes Adventure Golf have a regular weather update when the course is open, which they have kept up during the lockdown and it brings a smile to my face when I see it each morning.
 I've been sharing it across my Facebook Pages every day.